AamAadmiParty/aapkamanch/aapkamanch/templates/statics/swaraj/chapter-11.md

 b.
 Ward   committees   should   get   independent   funds   for   development   from   Municipal corporation, state and central government, besides the tax that they collect independently from their ward.

 c.
-What type of development work and where it should be carried out would be decided by the locality’s Association.
+What type of development work and where it should be carried out would be decided by the locality's Association.

 d.
-Unless the completion certificate is provided by the Locality’s Association, the contractor who has carried out the work should not be paid.
+Unless the completion certificate is provided by the Locality's Association, the contractor who has carried out the work should not be paid.

 e.
-All decisions should be taken collectively by Locality’s Association in the meetings of the Association only.
-The elected members of the Association and the local government’s officer’s roles are limited to implementation of the decisions.
+All decisions should be taken collectively by Locality's Association in the meetings of the Association only.
+The elected members of the Association and the local government's officer's roles are limited to implementation of the decisions.

 f.
 If representatives of an Association or ward members do not abide by the directions given by the local Association then the local Association must have the right to recall their representatives.